-Invested in Capital Assets, Net of Related Debt - Consists of net capital assets (cost less accumulated depreciation) reduced by outstanding balances of related debt obligations from the acquisition, construction or improvement of those assets.
-The SLCIDA-CDC has no investment in capital assets, net of related debt at both December 31, 2023 and 2022.

-Restricted Net Position - Consists of amounts which have external constraints placed on their use imposed by creditors, grantors, contributors, or laws or regulations.
-No such amounts were restricted as of December 31, 2023 and 2022, respectively.

-Unrestricted - Board Designated Net Position - Consists of funds designated by the SLCIDA-CDC's governing board to be used for a particular purpose.
+- Net Investment in Capital Assets Consists of net capital assets (cost less accumulated depreciation) reduced by outstanding balances of related debt obligations from the acquisition, construction or improvement of those assets.
+The SLCIDA-CDC has no net investment in capital assets at both December 31, 2024 and 2023. - Restricted Net Position Consists of amounts which have external constraints placed on their use imposed by creditors, grantors, contributors, or laws or regulations.
+No such amounts were restricted as of December 31, 2024 and 2023, respectively. - Unrestricted Board Designated Net Position Consists of funds designated by the SLCIDA-CDC's governing board to be used for a particular purpose.
 Such designations may be changed by board action.
-The SLCIDA-CDC had \$ 18,715 and \$ 50,970 in board designated net position at December 31, 2023 and 2022, respectively.

-Unrestricted Net Position - Reports all other net positions that do not meet the definition of the above classifications and are deemed to be available for general use by the SLCIDA-CDC.
-The SLCIDA-CDC had \$ 549,993 and \$ 541,613 in unrestricted net position as of December 31, 2023 and 2022, respectively.
+The SLCIDA-CDC had \$14,168 and \$18,715 in board designated net position at December 31, 2024 and 2023, respectively. - Unrestricted Net Position Reports all other net positions that do not meet the definition of the above classifications and are deemed to be available for general use by the SLCIDA- CDC.
+The SLCIDA-CDC had \$33,682 and \$549,993 in unrestricted net position as of December 31, 2024 and 2023, respectively.

-NOTE 4 - NOTES RECEIVABLE
+(A Component Unit of St. Lawrence County, New York) Notes to Financial Statements, Continued

+(4) Notes Receivable

-The SLCIDA-CDC notes receivable at December 31, 2023 are as follows:
+The SLCIDA-CDC notes receivable at December 31, 2024 are as follows:

-St. Lawrence County Fire Training Facility: On June 4, 2013, the SLCIDA-CDC passed Resolution #CDC-13-06-06 and agreed to lend up to \$290,000 to the St. Lawrence County Fire Training Facility, Inc. (FTF) for the construction of the FTF's West Potsdam training facility.
-Of this amount, \$200,000 was for bridge financing, which was to be repaid from the proceeds of two \$100,000 grants for which the FTF had commitments from New York State.
-Both grants were received by the FTF in 2014 and paid to the SLCIDA-CDC.
+- St. Lawrence County Fire Training Facility: On June 4, 2013, the SLCIDA-CDC passed Resolution #CDC-13-06-06 and agreed to lend up to \$290,000 to the St. Lawrence County Fire Training Facility, Inc. (SLCFTF) for the construction of the SLCFTF's West Potsdam training facility.
+Of this amount, \$200,000 was for bridge financing, which was to be repaid from the proceeds of two \$100,000 grants for which the SLCFTF had commitments from New York State.
+Both grants were received by the SLCFTF in 2014 and paid to the SLCIDA-CDC.
 After these payments were received, the balance (including capitalized interest) of the loan was \$92,333 and is being amortized over 10 years.
-The balance at December 31, 2023 and 2022 was \$9,736 and \$19,408, respectively.

-On November 25, 2014, the FTF executed documents assigning the lease payments it receives from St. Lawrence County for the facility to the SLCIDA-CDC.
-These payments, which come directly from the County to the SLCIDA-CDC, began on January 1, 2015 and will continue as one annual payment due the first of each year.

-St. Lawrence County Property Development Corporation: On April 20, 2021, the SLCIDA-CDC passed Resolution #CDC-21-04-08 authorizing a loan of up to \$500,000 to the St. Lawrence County Property Development Corporation (a related party) for rehabilitating the building formerly known as the Newell Building in the City of Ogdensburg, New York.
-The balance at December 31, 2023 was \$500,000.

-Cornell Cooperative Extension Association of St. Lawrence County: On March 30, 2023, the SLCIDA-CDC passed Resolution #CDC-23-03-06 authorizing a loan of up to \$25,000 to the Cornell Cooperative Extension Association of St. Lawrence County to assist with efforts to renovate and improve the classroom located at the Cornell Cooperative Extension Farm.
-The balance at December 31, 2023 was \$17,951.
+The balance at December 31, 2023 was \$9,736. - On November 25, 2014, the SLCFTF executed documents assigning the lease payments it receives from St. Lawrence County for the facility to the SLCIDA-CDC.
+These payments, which come directly from the County to the SLCIDA-CDC, began on January 1, 2015 and will continue as one annual payment due the first of each year. - St. Lawrence County Property Development Corporation: On April 20, 2021, the SLCIDA-CDC passed Resolution #CDC-21-04-08 authorizing a loan of up to \$500,000 to the St. Lawrence County Property Development Corporation (SLCPDC) (a related party) for rehabilitating the building formerly known as the Newell Building in the City of Ogdensburg, New York.
+The balance at December 31, 2023 was \$500,000. - On February 27, 2024, the Board approved Resolution #CDC-24-02-01 to convert the SLCPDC loan for the economic development project at the 100 Paterson Street facility to a grant of \$500,000 from the SLCIDA-CDC for the purposes of defraying property development expenses. - Cornell Cooperative Extension Association of St. Lawrence County: On March 30, 2023, the SLCIDA-CDC passed Resolution #CDC-23-03-06 authorizing a loan of up to \$25,000 to the Cornell Cooperative Extension Association of St. Lawrence County to assist with efforts to renovate and improve the classroom located at the Cornell Cooperative Extension Farm.
+The balances at December 31, 2024 and 2023 were \$5,440 and \$17,951, respectively.